ZaloznikV/Project-3-ZaloznikV/README.md

 Data should be extracted into the working directory for reproducibility.

 All the code is in jupyter notebook "predictive_modeling.ipynb".
 Just run it from start to finish to reproduce the results.
+All additional details are listed at the beginning of the notebook.